How To Clean and Disinfect a Mattress Like a Pro

 How to clean urine out of a mattress

-If you don’t have an appropriate cleaning solution on hand, you can make a DIY urine cleaner for your mattress:
+If you don’t have a commercial enzyme cleaner on hand, you can make a DIY solution:

 • 2 tablespoons laundry detergent